unjs/changelogen/README.md

 - `from`: Start commit reference.
 When not provided, **latest git tag** will be used as default.
 - `to`: End commit reference.
 When not provided, **latest commit in HEAD** will be used as default.
 - `rootDir`: Path to git repository.
 When not provided, **current working directory** will be used as as default.
+- `quite`: Console output will be suppressed.
+Default is false.